HungryGoatku/homework4/README.md

 - In case something happened, you can do "Truffle migrate --reset" in order to reset terminal you're working in

 # What you should see if successful up to this point
+- transaction hash
+- Block #
+- contract address
+- account associated with SmartContract
+- balance of account
+- gas used, gas price
+- total cost to deploy SmartContract
+- Summary with total deployments and final cost